sahib/misc/the-vibes-that-i-summoned/slides.typ

   #comment(```md
 Not hypotheticals — all happened in 2025-2026.
 - Railway: Cursor/Opus agent autonomously deleted production data in a live system.
 No confirmation prompt.
 - Replit: AI agent wiped a production database affecting 1,200+ companies.
-CEO called it "catastrophic failure."
 - git reset --hard: Claude Code silently overwrote eight hours of work.
 No warning, no prompt.
 - 29M secrets: GitGuardian 2026 — AI agents ingesting .env files drove a surge in leaked credentials to GitHub.
 - Doc corruption: Microsoft study, 19 models, 52 documents, 100 interactions.
 25% content degradation, no plateau.
 Only Python code survived — compilers verify it.
 If design docs become the source of truth, this matters.